shabbiryahya/stamurai-assignment/README.md

 ## Deployment

-The application is deployed on Netlify.
-You can access the live website at [Link to Live Website](https://your-live-website-url).
+The application is deployed on Vercel.
+You can access the live website at [Link to Live Website](https://stamurai-task-management-application-masai.vercel.app/).